Security visibility from development to operations to minimize risk

 The existing team members for the Sec Section can be found in the links below:

-Learn more about GitLab's investment into the Sec section by visiting our Product Investment page within the Product Handbook.
+Learn more about GitLab's investment into the Sec section by visiting our Product Investment page within the Internal Product Handbook.

-The following are the updates from the Sec Section for December 2020 (as presented in the monthly Product Key Meeting).
 A complete list of released features can be found on the Release Feature Overview page and a complete list of upcoming features can be found on the Upcoming Releases page.

 Everyone benefits when security is a team effort as testing happens regularly, issues are found earlier, and code shipped is more secure.
 To make this possible, security must be approachable, not overburden teams, and results must be easy to interpret.
 Security testing tools and processes must be adapted to your developers (and not the other way around).
 This means bringing security into the workflow of your developers such that they can stay within their context without having unnecessary steps added to their daily work.
 Furthermore, results provided as security findings must be presented in a way that they can be interpreted without needing a PhD in cybersecurity.
 This includes providing enough detail to begin identifying the root cause (including identifying the section of code causing the security finding) and suggesting remediation steps (including automatic remediation) as well as pointing to industry standards related to the security finding.
 By implementing an integrated DevSecOps lifecycle with actionable results, security becomes everyone’s responsibility.